haradakunihiko/react-confirm/README.md

 // confirmable HOC pass props `show`, `dismiss`, `cancel` and `proceed` to your component. export default confirmable(YourDialog);

+// or, use `confirmable` as decorator
+@confirmable
+class YourDialog extends React.Component {
+}

 ```

 ### create confirm function